 The Accountant Updates area lists links to information of particular interest and use to accounting professionals.
-For example, in the screen capture below, there is a link to "What's New in QuickBooks Accountant Edition 2013."
+For example, in the screen capture below, there is a link to "Free Webinars for Accountants and Clients."
 Intuit will add information to this area as it becomes available and relevant.